D00mch/concatenative/README.md

 <img src="https://github.com/Liverm0r/concatenative/blob/main/docs/inspections.png" alt="alt text">

-2. If anything crashes, we have usual jvm exception wrapped with ExInfo with `State` attached, where we can inspect on what step the program stumbled:
+2. If anything crashes, we have usual jvm exception wrapped into ExceptionInfo with `State` attached, where we can inspect what step the program stumbled over:

 ```clojure
 (defstackfn f2 [!a] !a 1 (invoke> / 2) 3 4)